mialkin/docs/go/go-syntax.md

 }
 ```

-Such variable has no value assigned yet:
+Such a variable has no value assigned yet:

 ```go
 var firstName string